 Do you see the red billboard in the distance in the photo above?
 It stands right where the original alignment separates from the bypass around Six Points, just inside Hendricks County.

 When I was last here, which was on my first-ever road trip three years ago, road-construction signs were posted here.
 Figuring the road was blocked, I decided to come again when construction was finished and I could drive through to the end of this alignment.
 Turns out I never had a chance.
+(Update: The segment in the photo above was removed entirely a few years after I made this visit.)
 The National Road was being permanently bisected by the new Ronald Reagan Parkway.
 Here’s the westbound scene today.
 I suppose it didn’t make sense to build an overpass for this little-used road, but seeing the route cut like this still hurts a little.

 Next to The Diner is the former 40 Motel.
 This is its sign, the “MOTEL” letters across its middle long gone.
 The motel and the diner used to be owned by the same people, but no longer.
 The motel appears to be vacant.